 - What are we trying to achieve, in terms of output, customer engagement, or other metrics?
-In other words, what are our goals? - To achieve these goals, what work is required, and at what level of quality? - Who is responsible for this work? - > What defines successful completion of our work?
+In other words, what are our goals? - To achieve these goals, what work is required, and at what level of quality? - Who is responsible for this work? - What defines successful completion of our work?
 (I.e. how will it be measured and assessed?) - How can we support each other in achieving those goals?

-The following is a completed example of a Big Picture Framework for a sales department.
+The following is a completed example of a Big Picture Framework, based on my work with Pearl (see page 14).